 These Healthy Crispy Vegan Spiced Bean Empanadas are filled with zesty black beans and wrapped in flaky puff pastry.
-They’re packed with flavor and surprisingly easy to make!
+They’re packed with flavour and surprisingly easy to make!

 I used store-bought puff pastry in place of the from-scratch pastry you’d find in most empanada recipes.
 Is this an authentic way of making empanadas?
-Hell no!
+Absolutely not!
 Is it easy and delicious?
-You bet!
+Oh, you bet!

 - 2 tablespoon olive oil, divided

 - 1 medium red bell pepper diced

 - 1 teaspoon paprika

 - 1 14 ounces or 400 gram can black beans, drained and rinsed